benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 Code speaks louder than words.
 It's almost always faster to build out the requested feature with a hundred lines of glue code, rather than explaining that it's trivial to implement via the API.
 And that's exactly what I do most often.

-Here's 12 simple apps that I've built to introduce open source to the uninitiated, minimize points of friction for atypical users to collaborate using GitHub, and to show the power of adding smart tools to the edge of an otherwise dumb platform:
+Here are 12 simple apps that I've built to introduce open source to the uninitiated, minimize points of friction for atypical users to collaborate using GitHub, and to show the power of adding smart tools to the edge of an otherwise dumb platform:

 ### Working with legacy formats

-* [**Word to Markdown**](https://github.com/benbalter/word-to-markdown) - A Ruby gem to liberate content from the jail that is Word documents
+* [**Word to Markdown**](https://github.com/benbalter/word-to-markdown) - A Ruby gem to liberate content from the jail that is Word documents.

-* [**Markdown to PDF**](https://github.com/benbalter/markdown-to-pdf) - On demand generation of enterprise-grade PDFs from GitHub-hosted markdown files
+* [**Markdown to PDF**](https://github.com/benbalter/markdown-to-pdf) - On demand generation of enterprise-grade PDFs from GitHub-hosted markdown files.

 ### User-friendly interfaces

-* [**Comment Card**](https://github.com/benbalter/comment-card) - A simple interface for non-technical users — both authenticated and pseudonymous — to provide feedback for your GitHub-hosted project
+* [**Comment Card**](https://github.com/benbalter/comment-card) - A simple interface for non-technical users — both authenticated and pseudonymous — to provide feedback for your GitHub-hosted project.

 * [**Problem Child**](https://github.com/benbalter/problem_child) - Allows authenticated or anonymous users to fill out a standard web form to create GitHub issues.